Where to go on holiday in January

 The city of St Petersburg in Russia is never more beautiful than when snow is piled high on the pavements and there is skating on frozen rivers.
 A romantic gem.

 This is also the best time of year to head south to Antarctica.
 If you enjoyed the BBC’s Frozen Planet TV series how about a 9-day classic cruise to get close to penguins, seals and whales – and be wowed by the gorgeous silent icy wilderness.

 For a different kind of adventure, you could track wolves in the wilds of Yellowstone National Park.

 This is a good time of year to grab some Florida sunshine.
 Stay in a luxury hotel in Miami, drive down the Keys or discover the best of the state on a two-week fly-drive.
 You’ll also find cheap deals in Orlando if theme parks are your thing.

 January is a great month to visit New York as hotel rates are low and the shops are full of sales bargains.
 You may also see a crisp dusting of snow.
-Stay at a stylish boutique hotel or one of these affordable midtown hotels.
+Stay at a stylish boutique hotel.
 Or head to Chicago for a chilly-but-fun short break.